mendix/docs/content/refguide/using-version-control-in-studio-pro.md

 1. Choose **Open App** in Studio Pro.
 2. Select **Mendix Team Server** for **Where is your app stored?**.
 3. Choose your app from the **Team Server App** drop-down.
-4. Change the **Project directory**, or leave the default suggested by Studio Pro.
+4. Change the **App directory**, or leave the default suggested by Studio Pro.
 5. Click **Create app**.

 The app will be downloaded from the Team Server and opened in Studio Pro.